EricOo0/EricOo0/README.md

 ### Hi there, I am Eric 👋

-* 🔭 I’m currently working in Shopee,Shenzhen, China.
+* 🔭 I’m currently working in Bytedance,Shenzhen, China.

-* 🔭 Have Interned at Tencent,Ericsson
+* 🔭 Have worked/Interned at Shopee,Tencent,Ericsson

 * 🎓 Graduate from bjtu,ntu.